eolus87/eolus87/README.md

 I am a data scientist, PhD.
 I am a vocational engineer, passionate about data and technology.

 - :telescope: I am working as a senior data scientist in a F1 team.
+- 🌱 I’m currently (and always :)) learning data science, AI and ML.
 - :zap: In my free time, I do 3D design and printing, python code and play computer games.
 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/Nicolas-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nicolas-gutierrez-vazquez-a8464734)